gzougianos/packagraph/README.md

 ## Problem:

-*How can I create a graph of the inter-dependencies among Java projects, modules, and packages while maintaining full control over which dependencies are included (or excluded)?
-In addition, I want to control how the final graph is rendered.*
+*How can I see a graph of the inter-dependencies among Java projects, modules, and packages while maintaining full control over which dependencies are included (or excluded)?

 ## Solution: